dinooo13/fmeyer.dev-content/post/mutation-testing/index.en.md

 ## Results

 The html report visualizes the results of the mutation tests, we can also see which mutants escaped our testsuite.
-This makes it really easy to catch this mutant in a new test.
+This makes it really easy to catch these mutants in a new test.
 I prepared a little [example repo](https://github.com/dinooo13/mutation-testing-example) on GitHub.
-In this repo we find a little project with a testsuite and some uncovered mutants.
+In this repo we find a small project with a testsuite and some uncovered mutants.
 Let's clone the repo and run infectionPHP, it generates the html report, if we open it up we see the following: